-What happens after the announcement of the UNC Health and Duke Health partnership to create NC Children’s?
+What is the current status of the partnership to create NC Children’s?

 How can I stay informed?